 CHRISTINE BUCKLEY VOLUNTEER OF THE YEAR AWARD

-Christine was selected as European Volunteer of the Year in 2009, the same year she won the Volunteer of the Year award from Volunteer Ireland.
-She also received an honorary doctorate of laws from Trinity College in 2012.
-Sadly, Christine passed away from cancer in early 2014 at the age of just 67.
+Christine was selected as overall European Volunteer of the Year in 2009, the same year she won the Volunteer of the Year award (Social Work category) from Volunteer Ireland.
+She also received an honorary Doctorate of Laws from Trinity College Dublin in 2012.
+Sadly, Christine passed away from 30 year battle with cancer in early 2014 at the age of just 67.

 Christine’s charity has since been re-named in her honour.
 The centre at Jervis House is re-registered as charity C.L.G.
 Christine Buckley Centre for Education and Support for Survivors of Institutional Abuse.